OmkarWarang/Omkar/README.md

       - Implemented best practices for code review and version control, ensuring code quality and reliability.

 ## Summary:
-I am a Bachelor of Computer Applications graduate from Yashwantrao Chavan Maharashtra Open University, with a strong foundation in programming languages such as C, C++, HTML, CSS, and JavaScript.
-Additionally, I have experience with MSSQL databases and proficiency in utilizing various tools and methodologies including Agile/Scrum, Git, SourceTree, StarTeam, JIRA, ZENDESK, and ZOHO.
-I possess strong problem-solving skills with a keen attention to detail, coupled with excellent communication and interpersonal abilities.
-I am focused and dedicated, adept at managing tasks effectively to ensure successful project outcomes.
+      Dynamic BCA graduate from Yashwantrao Chavan Maharashtra Open University, proficient in C, C++, HTML, CSS, and JavaScript, backed by hands-on experience in MSSQL databases.
+Skilled in Agile/Scrum methodologies, Git, JIRA, and more, I bring a meticulous eye for detail and strong problem-solving prowess to every project.
+With excellent communication and interpersonal skills, I thrive in collaborative environments, ensuring successful outcomes through effective task management and dedication.

 ## Education:
   - Degree     : Bachelor of Computer Applications.